 The quantities all provide one serving

-If you have a copy of my first book, you'll probably remember the pick
+If you have a copy of my first book, The Food Medic: Recipes & Fitness For A Healthier, Happier You, you’ll probably remember the pick

 I like to layer my salads in big clip-top jars, but you can serve yours simply on a plate or in a lunchbox.
 Layered salad jars just look visually appealing, and the clever layering will help to keep your salad fresh and crunchy until lunchtime.